This post may contain affiliate links.

 *The full ingredient measurements and instructions can be found below in the recipe card.

-How to Make Banana Oatmeal Bars
+How To Make Banana Oatmeal Bars

 Step 1: Mash the overripe banana in a mixing bowl.